Jose Siri Preview, Player Props: Rays vs. Yankees

-Jose Siri, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the New York Yankees, with Clarke Schmidt on the mound, August 26 at 4:10 PM ET.
+Jose Siri, with a slugging percentage of .438 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Carlos Rodon on the mound, August 27 at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Yankees.
+He had a hitless performance in his most recent game (0-for-1) against the Yankees.

 Jose Siri Game Info & Props vs. the Yankees